bseltz-cohesity/scripts/reports/powershell/restoreFilesReport/README.md

                          -sendFrom backupreport@mydomain.net
 ```

-## Parameters
+## Authentication Parameters

-* -vip: Cohesity Cluster to connect to
+* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
-* -username: Cohesity username
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: Active Directory domain of user (defaults to local)
+* -domain: (optional) your AD domain (defaults to local)
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -tenant: (optional) organization to impersonate
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

+## Other Parameters

+* -startDate: (optional) date range start date
+* -endDate: (optional) date range end date
+* -lastCalendarMonth: set date range to last calendar month
+* -lastXDays: (optional) set date range to last X days
 * -sendTo: email addresses to send report to (comma separated)
 * -smtpServer: SMTP gateway to forward email through
 * -smtpPort: SMTP port to use (default is 25)